College Versus University in Canada

 In Canada, these two terms offer different educational facilities and courses.
 Universities primarily focus on academic and professional programs, while colleges offer trade and applied courses.
 Whichever option you choose for your future, know that you are in the capable hands of dedicated lecturers who will help you put your best foot forward into the working world.

-Universities in Canada grant degrees, with most offering under-graduate, post-graduate and master’s programs.
-Although universities do receive funding from the government, each institution governs itself, its course work and its admissions.
+Universities in Canada grant degrees, with most offering undergraduate, postgraduate, and master’s programs.
+Although universities receive government funding, each institution governs itself, course work, and admissions.
 Canada has some very highly-ranked universities across the country.

 An applied skill or trade job has become essential in the Canadian job market.
-With full-time diplomas and certificates, as well as Bachelor's degrees, colleges are becoming increasingly popular.
+With full-time diplomas, certificates, and Bachelor's degrees, colleges are becoming increasingly popular.
 Colleges offer the opportunity to get real work experience with every practical skill setting you up for the working world.
-A certificate takes only a year to achieve, while some courses can take between two and three years.
+A certificate takes only a year to achieve, while some courses take two to three years.

 Because Universities and Colleges offer different vocational courses, you cannot say which is better objectively.
 Both institutions offer routes to highly paid jobs with incredible benefits.
 The standard of education and resource allocation is top-tier either way.
-However, let’s take a look at a pros and cons table when it comes to choosing a university or a college to attend in Canada
+However, let’s look at the pros and cons table when choosing a university or a college to attend in Canada.

 Pros and Cons of Universities in Canada